crusher-X 7.5 arrived!

 Leon Zadorin "Composing with Granular Synthesis"

-A "window function" blends in and blends out the grains at the begin and end of its live cycle.
+A "window function" blends in and out the grains at the beginnings and endings of their life cycles.
 This function determines the character of the continuum and thus the different perceptions.
 Xenakis recommended the Gaussian window because of its theoretical considerations.
-For performance reasons, e.g. Truax realized in its real-time systems simple linear-interpolated envelopes.

 All sound is an integration of grains, of elementary sonic particles, of sonic quanta.
 Each of these elementary grains has a threefold nature: duration, frequency, and intensity.
 All sound, even all continuous sonic variation, is conceived as an assemblage of a large number of elementary adequately disposed in time. (...)
 Hecatombs of pure sounds are necessary for the creation of a complex sound.